-As indicated below, many of the closing costs result from getting your loan.
-At The Mortgage Exchange Service LLC, we are highly experienced in mortgage lending, so we can compile a comprehensive report on costs related to your mortgage in your "Good Faith Estimate".
+As you'll see below, many of the buyer's closing costs cover the costs of originating the mortgage loan.
+At The Mortgage Exchange Service LLC, we are highly experienced in residential mortgage lending, so we can provide you with a comprehensive list of closing costs related to your mortgage in your "Good Faith Estimate".

-Below you'll find a generic list of costs for buying residential real estate.
-We will always provide you with a specific list of your closing costs when we provide your Good Faith Estimate.
+Below is a generic list of costs for buying a home.
+We will provide you with a specific list of your closing costs when we give you a Good Faith Estimate.

 Standard Closing Costs

 TaxesCosts related to "originating" your loan Points — A fee paid to lower your interest rate (optional) Appraisal Fee Getting Your Credit Report Interest Payment Escrow Fees

 Private Mortgage Insurance (PMI) Title Insurance Flood / Earthquake Insurance if applicable

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.